sujitha18b/Module-4/CLASS AND OBJECTS - AREA OF CIRCLE.md

 # Exp.No:19
 ## CLASS AND OBJECTS - AREA OF CIRCLE

----

 ### AIM
-To write a Python program to take the radius from the user and find the area of a circle using the class name `umbrella` and function name `rain`.
+To write Python Program to take the radius from the user and find the area of the circle using class name 'umbrella' and function name 'rain'

----

 ### ALGORITHM